 - www.firstsaturdaylime.com Safe (when used as directed) for Children, Pets and Organic Farming

-- SAFER and STRONGER then diatomaceous earth.
+- Preferred by customers who want a non-silica based solution.
 Removes and prevents algae from ponds and birdbaths.

 What is First Saturday Lime?

 As First Saturday Lime notes on their website: “First Saturday Lime is NOT a pesticide.”

 A pesticide actually kills pests or inhibits their reproductive cycle, whereas a repellent simply tries to keep them out of specific areas.
 First Saturday Lime claims to be able to repel insects by creating an undesirable barrier of calcium carbonate to repel crawling insects.

 The main ingredient of First Saturday Lime is a derivative of limestone – precipitated calcium carbonate.
 Essentially, this product is made by dropping a specific type of limestone into water.
 You may also know calcium carbonate as chalk.

 Calcium carbonate is commonly used as an anti-acid and has many commercial applications ranging from whitewash to cleaning industrial smokestacks.
 The company adds in some amount of citric acid – another “home remedy” insect repellent – though the exact formula remains proprietary.